liamhays/alum/README.md

 - It is cross-platform, currently tested on Windows and Linux
 - It is programmed in Rust (compiles to an executable) and requires no external dependencies, except for one small package on Linux
-- Alum uses Rust implementations of XModem and Kermit
+- Alum uses Rust implementations of XModem and Kermit, without deferring to external programs

 I am retiring my previous software HPex, a GUI tool that accomplished a similar task.
 HPex was written in Python 3 and wxPython, which meant